Whether you have 24 hours in Singapore or a week, nailing down where to stay in Singapore should be near the top of your travel planning agenda.

 Attractions in & around Orchard Road: ION Orchard, Ngee Ann City, Singapore Botanic Gardens, Singapore Art Museum, National Museum

 Recommended hotels in Orchard

-Thanks to the area’s popularity, there’s a wide selections of accommodations in Orchard Road.
-Most of the inventory here floats within the mid-range and luxury segments with little offered in lower end.
+Thanks to the area’s popularity, there’s a wide selection of accommodations in Orchard Road.
+Most of the hotel inventory here floats within the mid-range and luxury segments with little offered in lower end.

-What you’ll find in Orchard though tends to have better value than in areas closer to the downtown core like Marina Bay.
-And considering it’s only a couple MRT stops from most of the top tourist attractions in Singapore, it makes for a great alternative if you plan to stay for more than just a day or two.
+What you’ll find in Orchard though tends to have better value than in areas closer to downtown Singapore like Marina Bay.
+And considering it’s only a couple MRT stops from most of the top tourist attractions in Singapore, it makes for a great alternative for where to stay in Singapore when you’re planning to stick around for more than just a day or two.

 - YOTEL Singapore Orchard Road: One of the better value picks in the Orchard area, this modern hotel features cozy sophisticated rooms with lofty city views.
 Rare extras for the price range like smartbeds and an infinity pool add to the charm.